The Woman Restricted For A Season

-Paul begins this passage by instructing Timothy that women should be taught.
-Therefore, they could not yet be Teachers.
-They had to learn the correct Doctrine first, but they had to learn in a quiet and submissive manner.
-We need to remember that Paul’s desire that women were taught was in fact a very radical idea, as women at that time did not generally receive any education except in the art of homemaking.
+Paul began this passage by instructing that certain women should be taught right doctrine.
+We need to remember that Paul’s desire for women to be taught was in fact a very radical idea, for women were generally not taught, apart from the art of homemaking.

 “I do not allow a woman to teach”

-Paul then wrote that “they were not to have “authority” over men.”
+”They were not to have authority over men”

-Paul was, therefore, not saying here that women should never be allowed to have rightful spiritual authority over men, but that women should not behave towards men in an inappropriate manner which was contrary to his teachings.
+Therefore, Paul did not say here that women were not allowed to have authority over men.
+He simply stated that they were not to behave towards men in an inappropriate manner, in a manner which was contrary to his teachings.

-This attitude of these women may have come because of false Teachings these women had received, which Paul addressed in the following section:
+The attitude of these women may have come because of false teaching these women had received which Paul addressed in the following section:

 “For Adam was formed first, then Eve.
 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.”

-The false Teachings they had received would have included errors with regards to the Creation Account and the Fall.
-For instance, the woman supposedly was created before the man and the eating of the fruit had been a good thing for through it they had supposedly received special knowledge.
-Paul was correcting these errors in this passage.
+The false teachings these women had received would have included errors regarding the Creation Account and the Fall.
+For instance that the woman was created before the man and the eating of the fruit had been a good thing for through it they had supposedly received special knowledge.
+Paul was correcting these errors.

 The final verse in this passage is: